 Oil prices head for worst weekly loss in over a decade

-SINGAPORE, Singapore – Oil prices were headed for their worst weekly loss in more than a decade Friday, March 13, after Saudi Arabia and Russia launched a price war and the coronavirus pandemic sparked an equities meltdown.
+SINGAPORE – Oil prices were headed for their worst weekly loss in more than a decade on Friday, March 13, after Saudi Arabia and Russia launched a price war and the coronavirus pandemic sparked an equities meltdown.

 But prices are still down more than 20% this week and on course for their biggest weekly drop since the global financial crisis of 2008.